th0m4s/platform_manager/README.md

 This project requires a Unix-based operating system (Windows and MacOS are not supported) running NodeJS `v15.0.0` or above and Yarn.

-The only officially support platform is Ubuntu, but any other should work including Debian.
+The only officially supported platform is Ubuntu, but any other should work including Debian.

 This program also requires a MariaDB server and Docker (these can run on another device).
 They can be installed using the following command on Debian and its derivatives:
 ```bash